nodejs-mobile/nodejs-mobile/README.md

   - The framework to run on the iOS simulator: `out_ios/Release-iphonesimulator/NodeMobile.framework`
   - The universal framework, that runs on iOS devices and simulators: `out_ios/Release-universal/NodeMobile.framework`

-While the universal framework is useful for faster Application development, due to supporting both iOS devices and simulators, frameworks containing simulator strips will not be accepted on the App Store.
-Before trying to submit your application, it would be advisable to use the `Release-iphoneos/NodeMobile.framework` in your submission archive or strip the x64 slices from the universal framework's binaries before submitting.

 ## Running tests
 Please see the [TESTING.md](./doc_mobile/TESTING.md) file in the `doc_mobile` folder in this source distribution.